archer-developer/fos-user-bundle/docs/installation.rst

 Installation
 ------------

-1. Download NucleosUserBundle using composer
+1. Download FOSUserBundle using composer
 2. Enable the Bundle
 3. Create your User class
 4. Configure your application's security.yaml
-5. Configure the NucleosUserBundle
+5. Configure the FOSUserBundle
-6. Import NucleosUserBundle routing
+6. Import FOSUserBundle routing
 7. Update your database schema

-Step 1: Download NucleosUserBundle using composer
+Step 1: Download FOSUserBundle using composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Require the bundle with composer:

 .. code-block:: bash

-    $ composer require nucleos/user-bundle
+    $ composer require FOS/user-bundle

-If you encounter installation errors pointing at a lack of configuration parameters, such as ``The child node "db_driver" at path "nucleos_user" must be configured``, you should complete the configuration in Step 5 first and then re-run this step.
+If you encounter installation errors pointing at a lack of configuration parameters, such as ``The child node "db_driver" at path "FOS_user" must be configured``, you should complete the configuration in Step 5 first and then re-run this step.

 Step 2: Enable the bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~